What Is a Google Ads Dashboard?

-It’s an essential metric to monitor campaign performance, as a click is often an signal a user liked an ad enough to learn more about the product or service.
+It’s an essential metric to monitor campaign performance, as a click is often a signal a user is interested enough to learn more about the product or service.

 3. CPC (Cost Per Click)

-Tracking conversions makes it easy to track ROI (return on investment) of campaigns which makes it easy to prove the value of Google Ads.
+Tracking conversions makes it easy to track and report on the ROI (return on investment) of campaigns which makes it easy to prove the value of Google Ads.

 5. Conversion Rate

 As many paid search campaigns exist to drive consumer action, their effectiveness is an important KPI.
 Conversion rate shows the rate that clicks lead to conversions.

 A Google Ads conversion rate can be calculated for various conversion metrics, and for purchase driven campaigns is often the main KPI.
 In a dashboard, the conversion rate can be broken into several granularities, including individual ads, ad group and more.